ArtursGailis1995/ESP32-Weather-Station/README.md

 ESP32 based weather station with indoor/outdoor readings, DHT22, BME280, MH-Z19B CO2 sensors and big LCD!

 This is a personal weather station based on ESP32 NodeMCU module (should work on ESP8266 too).
-Outdoor data is collected from DHT22 sensor.
-Indoor data is collected from BME280 and MH-Z19B sensors.
-Data is displayed on 2004 LCD module and sent over WiFi to home server where InfluxDB and Grafana is hosted.
+Outdoor data are collected from DHT22 sensor.
+Indoor data are collected from BME280 and MH-Z19B sensors.
+Data is displayed on 2004 LCD module and sent over WiFi to home server where InfluxDB and Grafana are hosted.

 Warning:
 > This project requires advanced knowledge and home server with InfuxDB, Grafana set up, most of the time running on Linux!